Jozott00/wokwi-intellij/Writerside/topics/Debugging.md

 Create a new <b>Remote Debug</b> configuration
 </step>
 <step>
-For the <b>Debugger</b> set the GDB executable for your target platform.
+For the <b>Debugger</b> set the GDB executable that targets the desired platform.

 E.g. the `xtensa-esp32s3-elf-gdb` executable is suitable to debug esp32s3 target programs.